Matthijsscheerder/PandamoniumWebsite/README.md

 #### Roberta vs Blob Polarities

-One interesting thing about our calculated roberta metric is that it doesn't account for the neutral so it tends to jiggle around a lot whereas the blob model is a better representation of polarity since the resulting normal distribution is around 0 which makes sense since the Roberta model predicted that the majority of the movies had higher neutral scores.
+One interesting thing about our calculated roberta metric is that it doesn't account for the neutral so it tends to jiggle around a lot.
+Therefore we used the blob model which is a better representation of polarity since the resulting normal distribution is around 0 which makes sense since the Roberta model predicted that the majority of the movies had higher neutral scores.
 As seen in the interactive plot below, the roberta polarity tends to be centered around a negative value.
 Given our hypothesis that the blob model might more robust.
 <iframe src="https://Matthijsscheerder.github.io/PandamoniumWebsite/polarities.html" width="600" height="600"></iframe>

 <iframe src="https://Matthijsscheerder.github.io/PandamoniumWebsite/sentiments.html" width="800" height="600"></iframe>